A Salute to Navajo Code Talker: Harry Tsostie

 I often share a lot of information about my grandfather, Carl or about the other men with whom he served during World War II as a Code Talker.
 Telling their story is something that has been and will continue to be an important part of my work.
 I prefer to celebrate their lives after the war: the leaders they became to our people, the loving stories shared by their decedents and the legacy which they represent.

-However, Memorial Day was established to remember and reflect on those who did not make it back from war.
+I'd like to take a moment to remember and reflect on those who did not make it back from the war.
 Those whose final moments were spent far from home - and for the Navajo - far from the protection of the four sacred mountains.

 Here is a brief story about one of the Code Talkers who did not return to Dineh Tah - Harry Tsosie.